Richard-WS-Allen/Udemy-Cpp-Course/README.md

 ## Section Seven:

 Section Seven was all about arrays and vectors, including the benefits and drawbacks of each, initializing them, and multidimensional arrays(vectors).

+## Section Eight, Nine, and Ten:

+I took a break from working through this course after completing these sections and partially through section 11.
+These were completed about 6 months before finally merging.
+I'm a little hazy on the details from these, but can see that in the course tree it covered control structures (if/else statements and loops), and working with strings in C++.
+This was mostly straightforward, from what I remember.
+But going back over the details of these subjects can always be helpful.
+I know I've had bugs pop up in my code that were hard to find, and it was something simple (one example was when I added a line of code to what I thought was the if branch, but didn't use braces when I first wrote that if branch because it was only one line, a simple fix, but sometimes hard to discover).

+## Section Eleven:

+This section is a little more fresh, although half of it was completed months ago.
+The second half was really helpful for a lot of forgotten details about C++ functions.
+This course also did a great job of going over recursion and the stack, and when recursion can be useful and when to stay away from it, for potential stack overflow.
+I remember during my undergrad, stack overflow got me on one of my final projects, in recursively destroying a binary search tree.
+I really enjoyed working through the second half of this section, going back over the little details that are easy to forget was very helpful.